Cassandra Blanchard

 Cassandra Blanchard is a Canadian poet.
-Her debut collection, Fresh Pack of Smokes, was the 2020 winner of the ReLit Award for poetry.
+Her debut collection, Fresh Pack of Smokes, was the 2020 winner of the ReLit Awards for poetry.

 A member of the Selkirk First Nation originally from Whitehorse, Yukon, she is currently based in Duncan, British Columbia, following a number of years living in Vancouver.
 Fresh Pack of Smokes is written as prose poetry, forming what has been described as a poetic memoir of her past experiences with drug addiction, sex work and coming out as queer.